cmichi/check_timed_logs_fast/README.md

 # check_timed_logs_fast

-*Project Status:* It works, I'm working on adding more text and structuring it better.
+_Project Status:_ It works, I'm working on adding more tests and structuring the code better.

 This is a blazingly fast reimplementation of the [check_timed_logs](https://exchange.nagios.org/directory/Plugins/Log-Files/check_timed_logs/details) nagios plugin in Rust (the original is in Perl).
-The API stayed the same, so you can just replace the original.
+The API stayed the same, so you can just replace the original perl script with the binary.

 The purpose of the plugin is to monitor log files and alert if there are more than X occurrences of a regex in the last Y minutes (e.g. more